How does it all work?

 I don't however encourage unnecessary clothing or props, it goes against my natural style of photography.
 If this is something you'd like it might be better to look for someone whose style corresponds more closely with your vision.

 It's important that I'm in control of the quality of your products, so that I know you're getting the best and most accurate reproduction of my photographs.
 I also have to guard my originals and copyright closely so I don't usually supply high resolution files to other printers.
 If you would like to discuss purchasing image rights to a photo for another use, please get in contact.

 Can I just have the big digital files?

 There was a time when photographers could control the look, use and Copyright of their images because they owned the original negatives of their photographs.
 These days it's not so easy.

 Unless I have agreed a separate image licence with you (where you pay a specific amount for an agreed use of that photo), I do not supply any high resolution files.
 These are my negatives and this is how most Photographers protect themselves and their work from unauthorised use, copying or altering these days.

-I do supply a small version suitable for social media and personal digital device use (which many other photographers don't do) but it is part of the contract between us, that you don't either try and make any money from my work, alter the look of the photograph with additional filters, or reproduce or copy in any other way without my authorisation.
+I can supply a small version suitable for social media and personal digital device use for an extra fee but it is part of the contract between us, that you don't either try and make any money from my work, alter the look of the photograph with additional filters, or reproduce or copy in any other way without my authorisation.

 More information can be found in my Terms and Conditions